Skip navigation

 THIS WEEK’S ACTION PLAN

 For some, being “creative”, means looking at other’s work, and using their great ideas.
-Google and Social Media make this especially easy to do, and this is a serious problem.
+AI (and Google and social media) makes this especially easy to do, and this is a serious problem.
 If you are basing your “new” idea on someone else’s old one, be sure to give proper credit.
 Usually this means a hotlink back to the source or an explicit recognition within your content, while in other cases, it may mean getting written permission – or paying – for the right to use their ideas.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)